To connect all of your gadgets, you'll need a wireless router. Fortunately, most modern routers are wireless.

 At a minimum, you'll need a router that supports the 802.11n wireless standard.
 That's the most common version of Wi-Fi.

-802.11ac routers are starting to show up.
+Now 802.11ac routers are starting to dominate the market.
 This is the next Wi-Fi standard that offers much longer ranges and faster connection speeds.

 That means they're going to be the most expensive routers you find.
 If you have a high speed connection and are okay spending extra, it could be worth the upgrade.
 Most new gadgets should be compatible with it in the near future.